 The career paths include SQL Server Database Administrator and Database Developer, Data Scientist, Business intelligence Developer, and other engineering prospects.
 Database testers, ETL developers, application interface developers, cloud database experts are some of the roles the SQL Server developers can take on in the future.
 They are described below.

 The salaries of SQL professionals vary from $40,000 a year to $200,000, and payments might be hourly for the contractors.
 The SQL skills should be great to negotiate the salary figures.

 SQL Server is among the most popular databases in the world and can be used for various applications.
-Other than maintaining databases and maintaining backups, it can be used for replication, maintaining users, roles and optimization tasks.
-Since the virtual world today is based on data, which is properly organised with the help of databases, learning SQL Server can offer lucrative jobs in the leading MNCs and secure a great future ahead.
+Other than maintaining databases and maintaining backups, it can be used for replication, maintaining users, roles, and optimization tasks.
+Since the virtual world, today is based on data, which is properly organized with the help of databases, learning SQL Server can offer lucrative jobs in the leading MNCs and secure a great future ahead.

 Arogyalokesh is a Technical Content Writer and manages content creation on various IT platforms at Mindmajix.
 He is dedicated to creating useful and engaging content on Salesforce, Blockchain, Docker, SQL Server, Tangle, Jira, and few other technologies.
 Get in touch with him on LinkedIn and Twitter.